-If you want to increase your prospects of finding a graduate place or job, there are a few extra things you can do to make your application stand out.
+If you want to increase your prospects of finding a graduate year, transition to practice program, or job, there are a few extra things you can do to make your application stand out.

-While graduate coordinators and employers will be looking at your results and references from clinical placements, participating in extra-curricular activities will show you’re motivated, proactive and committed to the profession.
+While coordinators and employers will be looking at your results and references from clinical placements, participating in extra-curricular activities will show you’re motivated, proactive and committed to your profession.
 It’s also a fantastic way to expand your burgeoning knowledge and skills.

-Attending conferences, such as ones by ANMF, are a great way to demonstrate you can undertake self-directed learning, find out more about the areas of nursing you’re interested in, and meet your future colleagues.
+Attending conferences, such as ones by ANMF, are a great way to demonstrate you can undertake self-directed learning, find out more about the areas of nursing and midwifery you’re interested in, and meet your future colleagues.
 Most conferences will offer student discounts.
+NB: COVID-19 has caused many conferences to be cancelled, but others have moved online.

-Once you are a working nurse you’ll be required annually by the Nursing and Midwifery Board of Australia (NMBA) to undertake minimum CPD hours.
-Even though you are a student and not required to undertake CPD, it’s a great way to demonstrate your seriousness about becoming a nurse or midwife.
+Once you are a working nurse or midwife you’ll be required annually by the Nursing and Midwifery Board of Australia (NMBA) to undertake minimum of 20 CPD hours.
+Even though you are a student and not required to undertake CPD, it’s a great way to demonstrate your seriousness to nursing or midwifery.

 ANMF Education Centre has an online CPD portal where student members receive with $80 credit annually towards individual modules, such as intercultural communication.
 We also offer in-person seminars and workshops on a large variety of topics that relate to current practice.